MDPFuzz: Testing Models Solving Markov Decision Processes: Evaluation

 \section{Evaluation}

-In this section, we look into the following research questions. \textbf{RQ1}: Can \tool\ efficiently find crash-triggering state sequences from multiple SOTA models that solve MDPs in varied scenarios? \textbf{RQ2}: Can \tool\ be efficiently guided using the state sequence density, and can it cover more state sequences than using cumulative reward-based guidance alone? \textbf{RQ3}: What are the characteristics and implications of crash-triggering states? \textbf{RQ4}: Can we use \tool's findings to enhance the models' robustness?
+\textbf{Overview.}~We have reported the evaluation setup in \S~\ref{sec:implementation}.
+In evaluation, we mainly explore the following research questions. \textbf{RQ1}: Can \tool\ efficiently find crash-triggering state sequences from multiple SOTA models that solve MDPs in varied scenarios? \textbf{RQ2}: Can \tool\ be efficiently guided using the state sequence freshness (\code{Seq_fresh}), and can it cover more state sequences than using cumulative reward-based guidance alone? \textbf{RQ3}: What are the characteristics and implications of crash-triggering states? \textbf{RQ4}: Can we use \tool's findings to enhance the models' robustness?
+We answer each research question in one subsection below.